 This course introduces students to the natural environment of British Columbia in the context of commercial outdoor recreation.
 Students interpret the physical landscape and weather systems of British Columbia in a manner appropriate to wilderness guiding or other commercial outdoor recreation settings.
 The course includes geology, hydrology, oceanography, glaciology, and atmospheric science with a focus on interpreting weather.
-This course includes a field studies experience.
+This course includes an overnight field trip.

 Please note: Course outlines of record posted may vary from the section syllabus distributed by each instructor (e.g. textbooks, assignments, timing of midterms).